Gooovinda/OIBSIP/OIBSIP/LEVEL 01/PROJECT 02/README.md

 ## 🔗 Dataset

-Dataset used for customer transactions and behavior analysis. *(Upload your dataset separately or provide a link in your repo)*
+Dataset used for customer transactions and behavior analysis. (ifood_df.scv)

----

 🌟 *This project sharpened my skills in clustering algorithms and real-world customer analytics.
 It showcased how unsupervised learning can unlock hidden value from data.*